cdabrt/ING-AgenticAI/README.md

 ### Tool visibility and permissions

 - Only the retrieval node ever calls `retrieve_chunks`.
-- Only the context node conditionally calls `web_search` (maximum three queries per document).
+- Only the context node conditionally calls `web_search` **and** `fetch_web_page`, capped at three seed queries per document and protected by the triage gates above.
 - Agents never bypass MCP: they interact solely via `MCPToolClient`, which keeps a single stdio session open for the duration of the pipeline run.

+### Decision telemetry

+`DecisionLogger` captures a structured JSONL trail that includes:

+- LangGraph outputs (queries generated, document types, requirement counts).
+- Retrieval calls (query string, chunk IDs, scores).
+- Open-web screening/fetching decisions with rationales.
+- Final requirement bundle metadata (business/data requirement counts, assumptions).

+Inspect `artifacts/agent_decisions.jsonl` to replay the agent’s reasoning or feed the events into downstream analytics.

 ### LLM context lifecycle